r-leyshon/DSCA_course_catalogue_dev/README.md

 Version Notes:

+## 1.0
+* Github search API used to avoid issue in generalisation in identifying number of search result pages
+* Now all open repos from DSC are available to scrape
+* despite scopes configured for private repos - they do not appear
+* last updated column script hashed out.
+Amend script logic for 1.1.

 ### 0.5:
 * Work on generalising the page indexing function, to consider search results with larger number of pages. <ongoing>